HPENetworking/cookiecutter_topology_tests/{{cookiecutter.repo_name}}/doc/index.rst

 .....

 The items in the *files* list are paths for  *test suites* or *topology* files.
+These paths can be absolute or relative to the places where pytest is set to find test cases.
 Both of them are expected to have a definition of a test topology in a constant named TOPOLOGY as shown :ref:`here<topology-definition>`.